 I love how a simple embroidery stitch can make a plain tote bag feel like a special gift.
 This tote bag upgrade is quick and easy, yet your friends will feel appreciated and loved when they see the care you put into to making a hand-stitched gift.
-(It makes a great gift, but you can totally make one for yourself too if you like!)
+(It makes a great gift, but you can definitely make one for yourself too!)

 Materials (includes materials needed for pocket and straps):

 • canvas tote bag